10 Must-Haves for Home Health Occupational Therapy

 The UBE shown linked above is lightweight and easy to carry with you for those patients that would benefit from it.

-And there you have the most recommended items for home health occupational therapists!
+And there you have the most recommended “must-haves” for home health occupational therapists and COTAs!
 I want to thank everyone so much for their contributions on this list!

-I couldn’t have done it without you, and I hope any of you new to home health found this list useful.
+I couldn’t have done it without the help of the awesome home health OTs and COTAs out there, and I hope any of you new to home health found this list useful.
 If I missed any crucial items, please let me know in the comments below and I can add it to the list.